Best Vegan Mashed Potatoes

-Light and fluffy, creamy Vegan Mashed Potatoes made from scratch on the stovetop are a delicious, quick and easy side dish for just about any occasion!
-Recipe is customizable with a healthy butter or oil free option.
+Light and fluffy, creamy Vegan Mashed Potatoes made from scratch on the stovetop is a delicious, quick, and easy side dish for just about any occasion!
+This recipe is super customizable and includes an oil-free option.

-Whether you like them silky smooth and fluffy, or creamy and chunky, this vegan mashed potatoes recipe has got you covered!
+Whether you like your potatoes silky, smooth, and fluffy or creamy and chunky, this vegan mashed potato recipe has you covered!

-• Make them ahead of time and store in the refrigerator until ready to serve, they reheat well and will be ready for the table in no time.
+- Make them ahead of time and store them in the refrigerator until ready to serve.
+They reheat well and will be ready for the table in no time.

 Ingredients You’ll Need

-In this recipe, cubed potatoes are boiled, then mashed with flavor enhancers into perfect light and fluffy vegan mashed potatoes.
+In this recipe, cubed potatoes are boiled and then mashed with flavor enhancers into perfect light and fluffy vegan mashed potatoes.

 Mashed potatoes can be made with any type of potato, but the best ones are starchy.
 In the end, it will come down to personal preference or whatever you have on hand.

-• Russet potatoes – These are the gold standard, their high starchiness makes for one of the creamiest mashed potatoes.
-These are the easiest to peel since they’re generally the largest and easy to hold.
-The skin is thicker than other potatoes, making these best peeled, but unpeeled is ok too for a more rustic mashed potatoes.
+- Russet potatoes: These are the gold standard.
+Their high starchiness makes for one of the creamiest mashed potatoes.
+They’re the easiest to peel since they’re generally the largest and easiest to hold.
+The skin is thicker than other potatoes, making these best peeled, but unpeeled is okay, too, for more rustic mashed potatoes.

-• Yukon gold potatoes – My all time favorite because of their creamy texture and buttery flavor, not to mention their light golden hue.
-And Yukon potatoes are excellent with the skin or without!
+- Yukon gold potatoes: My all-time favorite because of their creamy texture and buttery flavor, not to mention their light golden hue.
+Yukon potatoes are excellent with the skin or without!

-• Red and white potatoes – A waxy potato with the least starch.
+- Red and white potatoes: These waxy potatoes have the least starch.
 They may not blend up as creamy but are still delicious, especially with the skins on.

 Should I Peel the Potatoes or Not?